Journaling, gratitude, mindfulness, and introspection. What do all these things have in common?

 The post below shows multiple examples of how readers from our community started their journaling habit:

 Find the journaling method that you love

 There are over a thousand different journaling methods out there.

-It’s safe to assume that you won’t enjoy every method.
-In fact, you’ll need to find the journaling method that you love.
+It's safe to assume that you won't enjoy every method.
+You'll need to find the journaling method that you love.

 As much as no one is able to tell you how to live a happy life, no one will be able to determine what journaling method will make you the happiest.
 I personally made the switch from pen and paper to a digital journal format a couple of years ago.
-Even now, I tweak my journal every couple of months!
+Even now, I change my journaling habit every so often!

 If you at least just start journaling, you will quickly be able to find out what helps you the most on your pathway to happiness.

 Gratitude is strongly correlated to positive emotions and good experiences, and the reason why is very simple to explain.